 Yes, definitely.
 There is a limited period of time to file a lawsuit for injuries suffered as the result of a defective product.
 Therefore, do not delay in getting more information because it could hurt your case.

-Will You Refer My Case to Someone Else?
-Because I don’t Want That.
+Do You Collect and Refer Cases?
+Because I Don’t Want That.

 How Much Does it Cost to Hire our Firm for a Metal on Metal Hip Replacement Case?

 There is no cost to you unless we recover money from a verdict or a settlement.
 Our Firm charges a percentage of any settlement or judgement.
 In other words, if you do not receive any compensation at the end of the lawsuit, we get no fee and you owe us nothing.
 MCT Law does not make a practice of referring out our cases to other law firms.
 We represent YOU.

 Why Hire the Attorneys at Maglio Christopher & Toale, P.A.?

 MCT Law has focused its practice on defective hip replacement cases for over a decade.
 Our Firm filed the first lawsuit involving a modern generation model metal on metal hip replacement in the United States in 2008.
 Find out what kind of experience any attorney has in litigating orthopedic joint replacement cases.

 One of our highly experienced attorneys can review your case for free